-- Step 3 Run the test. - Step 4 Select Stop Capture button shown above. - Step 5 Click on the Captures tab and the packet capture is listed as a .pcap file with the date and time added to filename specified in Step 2. - Step 6 - Click on the File Name link to download the file and use Wireshark to open the trace.
+- Step 3 Run the test.
+Then click on the Stop Capture button. - Step 5 Click on the Captures tab and the packet capture is listed as a .pcap file with the date and time added to filename. - Step 6 - Click on the file name link to download the file and use an application such as Wireshark to open the trace.